Spark Racing Technology: SRT01-e

 The car was developed in collaboration with McLaren Electronic Systems, Williams Advanced Engineering, Dallara and Renault.
 In the inaugural season, all teams ran this car as the series was fully spec.
 Starting with the 2015–16 season, teams were allowed to develop their own powertrains and software with the other parts remaining spec.
 Teams had the option to revert to McLaren's "SRT01-e" powertrain from the inaugural season, which Team Aguri and Amlin Andretti took advantage of in the 2015–16 season.
 Spark updated the chassis for the 2016–17 season, introducing a more complex front wing.

 The chassis was in competition for four seasons (2014–15, 2015–16, 2016–17 and 2017–18) and 45 ePrix events.

 SRT05e

 The FIA put the chassis supply for the seasons 5 to 7 out to tender.
 Spark won the new tender with a completely redesigned chassis which included the halo safety device.
 The chassis' lifespan was later extended to four seasons, with a visual update package originally planned for the car's third season (2020–21), being delayed to 2021–22, due to the COVID-19 pandemic.
 This update package is known as Gen2EVO.
+However, the Gen2EVO never debuted as the COVID-19 pandemic worsened before season 8, prompting FIA to scrap the project.